• Hawaii Convention Center

 Presentations with Students

 If an adult will serve as the primary presenter with the presentation incorporating student voice, then please proceed with submitting a proposal using this form.
-If, however, the presentation will be delivered primarily by students, with a teacher serving as a point-person or facilitator, then please wait for the Student Call for Proposals which will be announced later this Spring.
+If the presentation will be delivered primarily by students, with a teacher serving as a point person or facilitator, please wait for the Call for Student Proposals, which will be announced in the Fall.
+Student presenters (K-12th graders) will not be charged a registration fee (maximum of 4 students per session).

 Presenter Discounts